 Information about the rich topic of food, ranging from recipes and new dishes, to restaurant reviews and how to count calories.
 The information should speak to the fascination that readers have with food, whether they’re looking to learn how to eat healthier, splurge on something extravagant or where to catch a good burger in their region.
 The goal is to pique readers’ interests in a vast array of food topics, make them hungry for a decadent cheeseburger or teach them how to develop a meal plan for their family.
 The information should speak to the individual reader, answering their unique questions about food or giving them insight into how others use, cook and talk about food.

 But again, the choice is yours!
 Don’t write a blog about health just because it’s a hot topic.
 If you aren’t interested in the topic don’t write about it.
 You won’t enjoy writing it and your reader probably won’t enjoy reading it.
 On the flip side, when you love a topic, it’s fun to write and fun to read!

 And finally, an important tip.
-If you choose to write about any of those broad topic areas, include the terms in your tags (Health, Money, Travel, Family, and Food).
+If you choose to write about any of those broad topic areas, include the terms in your tags.
 Your writing is more likely to be found if you have one of those terms in your tag words!